-- Section 4.F.1.c: Community Diversity: The School agrees that it will implement the strategies contained in Appendix 1 to achieve and maintain a student population reflective of the diversity of the community the School serves, as defined above; - Section 4.F.1.d: Enrollment Preferences Siblings and Employees' Children: The School acknowledges that it may give enrollment preference to eligible siblings of students enrolled in the School, to the child of an employee of the School, to the child of a member of the governing board of the School or to any other student as authorized by Florida law; and - Section 4.F.1.e: Enrollment Preferences Same Household: The School acknowledges that it may give enrollment preference to students living in the same household with an accepted/attending student (i.e., foster home, foreign exchange student) subject to the provision of appropriate documentation to support such student eligibility. - Section 4.G: Maintenance of Student Records: The Sponsor agrees to cooperate with the School to provide cumulative folders and permanent records, including Individual Education Plans (IEPs) for Exceptional Students.
+- Section 4.F.1.c: Community Diversity: The School agrees that it will implement the strategies contained in Appendix 1 to achieve and maintain a student population reflective of the diversity of the community the School serves, as defined above; - Section 4.F.1.d: Enrollment Preferences Siblings and Employees' Children: The School acknowledges that it may give enrollment preference to eligible siblings of students enrolled in the School, to the child of an employee of the School, to the child of a member of the governing board of the School or to any other student as authorized by Florida law; and - Section 4.F.1.e: Enrollment Preferences Same Household: The School acknowledges that it may give enrollment preference to students living in the same household with an accepted/attending student (e.g., foster home, foreign exchange student) subject to the provision of appropriate documentation to support such student eligibility. - Section 4.G: Maintenance of Student Records: The Sponsor agrees to cooperate with the School to provide cumulative folders and permanent records, including IEPs for Exceptional Students.
 The School shall maintain both active and archival records in Broward County, Florida, for current and former students in accordance with Florida Statutes.
 The School will maintain both active and archival records for current/former students in accordance with applicable federal and state laws.
-The Sponsor will assist the School in establishing appropriate record formats. - Section 4.G.1: Cumulative Folders/Permanent Records: All cumulative folders and permanent records of students leaving the School to attend a district school will be forwarded to the receiving school immediately upon request.
-The School shall not delay the transfer of records due to a pending parent/student exit conference; - Section 4.G.2: Records Upon Out-of-District Transfer: All cumulative folders and permanent records of students leaving the School to attend a school other than a district school will be copied and forwarded to the receiving school.
+The Sponsor will assist the School in establishing appropriate record formats. - Section 4.G.1: Cumulative Folders/Permanent Records: All cumulative folders and permanent records of students leaving the School to attend a district school and all cumulative folders and permanent records of students leaving a district school to attend the School will be forwarded to the receiving school immediately upon request.
+Neither the School nor the Sponsor shall delay the transfer of records due to the lack of or a pending parent/student exit conference; - Section 4.G.2: Records Upon Out-of-District Transfer: All cumulative folders and permanent records of students leaving the School to attend a school other than a district school will be copied and forwarded to the receiving school.
 The original cumulative folder and permanent record of the student will be filed with the School's inactive student records and transferred to the Sponsor in accordance with applicable federal and state law. - Section 4.G.3: Records Upon Other Transfers: All cumulative folders and permanent records of students leaving the School for any reason, other than above, will be filed with the School's inactive student records and transferred to the Sponsor in accordance with applicable federal and state law; - Section 4.G.4: Records Transfer to Sponsor: All permanent (Category A) records of students leaving the School, whether by graduation, transfer to Sponsor's district schools, or withdrawal to attend another school, will be transferred to the Sponsor in accordance with applicable law.
 All records of student progress (Category B) will be immediately transferred to the appropriate recipient school, without exception, if a student withdraws to return to one of Sponsor's district schools or to another school system.
 The School may retain copies of the academic records created during a departing student's attendance at the School.